belzecue/Terrain3D_wiki/Troubleshooting.md

 Try the demo scene first.
 If that doesn't work, most likely the library version does not match the engine version.
 If you downloaded a release binary, download the exactly matching engine version.
 If you built from source review the [instructions](Building-From-Source) to make sure your godot-cpp exactly matches the engine version you want to use.

+If the demo scene does work, you have an issue in your project.
+It could be a setting or file given to Terrain3D, or it could be anywhere in your project.

 ### Importing Textures